AleNegrini/CCA131-Required-Skills/README.md

 Demonstrate ability to find the root cause of a problem, optimize inefficient execution, and resolve resource contention scenarios

 ### Resolve errors/warnings in Cloudera Manager
+Answer strongly depends on the scenario
 ### Resolve performance problems/errors in cluster operation
+Answer strongly depends on the scenario
 ### Determine reason for application failure
+Answer strongly depends on the scenario
 ### Configure the Fair Scheduler to resolve application delays
 The Fair Scheduler is the Cloudera recommended scheduler option.